sk-zk/NoisEvader/README.md

 At the moment, the main goal is to accurately recreate level playback, including glitches / unintentional behavior such as error bullets or decimal spawners.
 There is also a 30fps mode for levels that require it ("lasers" work, but flicker a lot).

+(There are no levels included with this game, so you need to bring your own.)

 ## Known issues
 The bigger ones, anyway:
 * The UI is, uh, well, it exists, I suppose.